 Each week about 90 Benalla families with 120 children sing, enjoy rhymes, read stories and have fun with activities that teach skills that will resonate throughout the children’s lives.
 The PEEP program is designed for preschool children of all ages.

 PEEP responds to research findings that young children who are given lots of opportunities and support to explore, play, problem solve, read, sing and socialise in a group environment will be better prepared for life and learning.

 PEEP was identified by Tomorrow Today and the Department of Early Education and Childhood Development as an ideal program for Benalla.
 So, in 2012, Tomorrow Today and Benalla Rural City were assisted by the Advancing Country Towns initiative to visit the UK city of Oxford, where PEEP was developed.
 UK trainers then came to Benalla to teach local providers.

-The aim of the Early Years Program is to have all children ready to learn when they start school and there have been great results.
-The Early Years specialist notes that children who have attended a term or more of PEEP have:
+The aim of Tomorrow Today’s Early Years programs is to ensure all children in Benalla are ready to learn when they start school.
+Children who have attended a term or more of PEEP have:

 - Capacity to sit longer during group activities (some could never have sat to listen to a story)